jtscuba/pirate-notes/sessions/trate-4-9-22.md

 ## How do I connect what I want with what they want

 1. I can set them a series of challenges and encounters that visit their little cove while they're repairing the ship.

-First is the merfolk
+## What gets in their way

+1. Mirfolk having a political spat.
+The princess Erena and her royal guards are fleeing a coup attempt.
+They're mostly dead by this point and at the parties mercy.

+2. Next comes the Barron, who's been sent to kill the princess.
+The party can choose to shield her or let her go.

+3. After the merfolk are dealt with and the storms come in, eerie songs can be heard across the water.
+We'll see how the party handles that.

 2. Captain Ortaka and a smattering of the crew managed to slip off in a life boat while the leviathin was ravaging the ship.
 He'll find the party while they're riding out the massive storms and fog left behind in the aftermath of the Deutschland battle and offer them a proposition.
 Help him retrieve the admiral and loot the dutch ship in exchange for whatever gold they can keep and a commendation from Deutschland.

-## What gets in their way

-1. Mirfolk having a political spat.
-The princess Erena and her royal guards are fleeing a coup attempt.
-They'

 ## Snippets